About the ICG

 - The Marty Gear Costuming Arts and Sciences Fund provides grants to members for innovative projects and activities that promote the art and science of costuming, either in a specific locale or the community as a whole.

-- The ICG has over 17 chapters, which cover specific geographical areas, enabling members to meet on a regular basis, trading tips, skills, and ideas.
+- ICG chapters cover specific geographical areas, enabling members to meet on a regular basis, trading tips, skills, and ideas.
 Many chapters also produce newsletters, and use social media to share information and exchange ideas.

 - Special Interest Groups (SIGs) focus on a specific aspect or type of costuming, enabling members anywhere with an interest in some aspect or genre of costuming to pursue their interest and share information.